frizatch/2DGeology_in_QGIS/README.md

 ![labeling polygons with label field](images/LabelingPolygons_scaled.png)

-Now we have a bonified geologic map!
+Now we have a bona fide geologic map!
 To put on the finishing touches, you would open a "New Print Layout" to add such things as a title, scalebar and geologic key.
 I will leave that to other tutorials.
 There are many out there!

 ![geologic map](images/GeologyDoneWithLabels.png)